 Contact: (03) 6223 3621

-If you’re up for some food and wine in one of Hobart’s classiest establishments, head on over to Sonny wine bar.
+If you’re up for some snakier style food and wine in one of Hobart’s classiest establishments, head on over to Sonny wine bar, headed up by former Templo Chef Matt Breen.
 There’s a killer soundtrack too, with the staff holding as much love for dusty old vinyl as they do for curated a primo wine list.
-Pair that up with some simple, honest Italian food that sticks to the Hobart ethos of championing local ingredients with fresh, rich flavours.
+Pair that with simple, honest Italian food that sticks to the Hobart ethos of championing local ingredients with fresh, rich flavours and you’ve got a formidable offering at Sonny wine bar.

 The Best Cafes & Eateries In Hobart